dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We also explored the idea that the language disparity has a negative impact on the results, since we use monolingual word embeddings (i.e. French), which is *normal* considering that they were trained for a specific language.

 > Alert of self-promotion of our work here.
-We've personally explored this avenue in an article using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152).
+We've personally explored this avenue in an article using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152) and we've release our trained models [here](https://deepparse.org/).

 That being said, our model still performed well on the Canadian dataset, and one can simply train simpler LSTM model using country data to obtain the best results possible with a model as simple as possible.